LucioBenzor/LucioBenzor.github.io/_posts/2020-10-10-Ransomware-Protection-With-The-Microsft-Security-Stack.md

 ---

-Some time ago, I wrote a post on Defender ATP (now called Microsoft Defender for Endpoint) and the OS hardening measures it offers under attack surface reduction rules that are useful for crafting a client that's resiliant against next gen attacks.
+Some time ago, I wrote a post on Defender ATP (now called Microsoft Defender for Endpoint) and the OS hardening measures it offers under attack surface reduction rules that are useful for crafting a client that's resilient against next gen attacks.

-But seeing as most admins have projects with certain outcomes in mind, I wanted to briefly outline the M365 platforms that will aid in a project with total ransomware proection as it's outcome.
+But seeing as most admins have projects with certain outcomes in mind, I wanted to briefly outline the M365 platforms that will aid in a project with total ransomware protection as it's outcome.

-After setting expectations and a sucess criteria likely with a OS build to test actual ransomware against, let's talk about the platforms we'll be using.
+After setting expectations and a success criteria likely with a OS build to test actual ransomware against, let's talk about the platforms we'll be using.
 This assumes you have full
 M365 E5 or the E5 security license.

 Here's the platforms we'll make use of:

 * Microsoft Cloud App Security
 * Azure Active Directory P2
-* Defender for Endpoint/ Micorosft Enterprise E5
+* Defender for Endpoint/ Microsoft Enterprise E5
-* Office 365 Adavanced Threat Protection P2
+* Office 365 Advanced Threat Protection P2

 ***What, exactly are we being protected from?***

 Bad actors can affect our systems and users a whole lot of different ways.
-Ransomeware, specifically, is a type of attack that encrypts files, folders, or the whole hard drive with the intent to extract a ransom from the user or organization.
-To combat this, we'll need to find a way to make our files and folders resiliant.
-Because ransomeware is mainly spread via email, we'll need some strong controls in place to interrogate the content being displayed to our users and the senders themselves.
+Ransomware, specifically, is a type of attack that encrypts files, folders, or the whole hard drive with the intent to extract a ransom from the user or organization.
+To combat this, we'll need to find a way to make our files and folders resilient.
+Because ransomware is mainly spread via email, we'll need some strong controls in place to interrogate the content being displayed to our users and the senders themselves.
 And we need to accomplish this with a series of controls that balances security without compromising the productivity of the user base.

 ***How to accomplish this***

-Let's first start by configuring our **Email Security** with O365 by running the Office 365 Advanced Threat Protection Recommended Configuration Analyzer (ORCA) Powershell module to get the current setting for O365 ATP and recommended settings.
+Let's first start by configuring our **Email Security** with O365 by running the Office 365 Advanced Threat Protection Recommended Configuration Analyzer (ORCA) PowerShell module to get the current setting for O365 ATP and recommended settings.
 The module can be downloaded [here](https://www.powershellgallery.com/packages/ORCA/).
 Email security is already likely something you have in the form of
 Exchange Online Protection configured or maybe the Premium 1 license of O365 Advanced Threat Protection.